- FRITZ!Box 7590

 Configuring the FRITZ!Box for use with other FRITZ!Boxes

-- also use all of the telephone numbers configured in the FRITZ!Box connected to the Internet with telephones connected to the second FRITZ!Box.
+- also use all of the telephone numbers configured in the FRITZ!Box connected to the internet with telephones connected to the second FRITZ!Box.

 1 Connecting FRITZ!Boxes with a network cable

-- you need network connections with a rate of 100 Mbit/s or 1 Gbit/s in the home network, for example to transmit several HD video streams at the same time.
+- need network connections with a rate of 1 Gbit/s in the home network, for example to transmit several HD video streams at the same time.

 2 Connecting FRITZ!Boxes over powerline